-Ah, to attend part-time or not to attend part-time.
+Ah, to attend part-time law school or not to attend part-time.
 That is the question.
-For many students, the decision is a no-brainer–attending a full-time program is the only way to go.
+For many students, the decision is a no-brainer.
+Attending a full-time program is the only way to go.
 But what happens when you don’t have the time or need/want to continue working full-time while you attend law school?
 That’s when part-time programs start looking very attractive.

 As with everything, there are pros and cons to attending a part-time law program.

 - Flexibility.
 Part-time law programs have more flexible entrance requirements than their counterparts.
 If you have a less-than-stellar LSAT score or a poor UGPA, it might be worthwhile to look into.
 They are usually much more lenient regarding admission standards.
 Part-time law programs also have flexible schedules, which works well for those students with full-time jobs and/or families.

 - Stability.
 Most part-time applicants are not applying outside of their immediate geographic area.
 Attending a part-time program right in the city they live in allows them to eschew any potential relocation and maintain their routine.

 - Increased financial freedom.
 Part-time programs allow you to attend fewer classes for a longer period of time.
 This lets you continue working full-time if you choose.
 It may make it easier to take out fewer student loans at one time or repay some of the principal while still in school.
 By maintaining a job while in school, you can offset the costs of your legal education by working.
 You would only need to borrow the cost of tuition.
 In some cases, depending on if you get tuition assistance where you work and/or your salary, you may not have to take out any loans.